Yuan-Feng1998/RSOS-Net-MaCVi2025/README.md

 ### Experimental Results
 #### Segmentation Results under Water Surface Reflection and Glare Conditions
 ![RSOS-Net Segmentation Demo](https://example.com/reflection_demo.gif)
-*Fig.1 Segmentation results on LaRS dataset (including water reflection, sunlight glare, and complex lighting scenarios)*
+*Fig.1 Segmentation results on MODS dataset (including water reflection, sunlight glare, and complex lighting scenarios)*

 ### Competition Results
 The RSOS-Net has completed the competition and ranked first in the embedded obstacle segmentation competition based on USV.
 The code will be uploaded as soon as possible.